ahmedarfaa/simple_shell/README.md

 hsh - is the output name for the shell we have. main.h - a header file that contains the functions utilized in the project. main.c - calls every function used in the rest of the files.
-MandatoryChecker.sh - is a bash script that is used to validated the shell. check.sh - bash commands to check some shell behaviors. unsetenv.c - a file for impelementing the unset command. setenv.c - is a file to impelement the set enviorment variables and commands. sprintf.c - updated functions for requirements validation.
+Tests.sh - is a bash script that is used to validated the shell. checks.sh - bash commands to check some shell behaviors. unsetenv.c - a file for impelementing the unset command. setenv.c - is a file to impelement the set enviorment variables and commands. sprintf.c - updated functions for requirements validation.